cnorick/curse-of-strahd-notes/Session Prep/Session 6.md

 	- [[Anakir]] makes con save (DC 12) at noon
 		- save: nothing
 		- fail: They find themselves eating pie again; if no pie, they have disadvantage on skill checks until they eat pie
+	- The other pie eaters: con save (DC 4)